lyohaplotinka/rattus-orm/packages/docs/docs/integrations/docs-pinia/utils.md

 ### useRepository

-The useRepository composition returns the main methods for interacting with a repository: `'find', 'all', 'save', 'insert', 'fresh', 'destroy', 'flush'`.
-They can be used with destructuring:
+The useRepository composition function returns all methods of the Repository class.
+These methods can be used with destructuring:

 ```html
 <script lang="ts" setup>